as practitioners, we can empower folks to experience their own strength (rather than fear their fragility)

 It’s also important to understand what really is a potentially dangerous movement.
 Yoga teachers and even personal trainers do not necessarily have a strong foundation in anatomy, physiology or kinesiology.
 I have spent the better part of the last 5 years educating myself on topics that my initial teacher trainings just couldn’t cover during the time allotted.
 Much of my earlier teaching career was spent simply repeating cues (such as the ones listed at the beginning of this article) because I had heard someone else say them.

 Our bodies are made to move.
-While there may be movements that aren’t right for someone’s body at a certain moment in time (they may need more strength or mobility, for example), I don’t think there are movements that are, as Jenni Rawlings says in this well-written blog, “inherently bad.”
+While there may be movements that aren’t right for someone’s body at a certain moment in time (they may need more strength or mobility, for example), there are no illegal movements.

 In fact, we can create greater overall strength and range of motion by practicing movement in all kinds of ways, rather than sticking to a prescribed pattern.
 For example, if you slip and fall in your shower, how likely are you to fall into the perfect plank shape, which you’ve practiced so many times?
 Not very.
 If instead, we’ve learned to move and load (add weight to) our body in many different positions, we’re less likely to injure ourselves when we land in an awkward way.